Berth 24

-Berth 24 is a 1950 British documentary produced by British Transport Films and directed by J B Holmes, concerning Hull Docks and specifically the unloading and reloading of a ship, the SS Bravo heading back to Gothenburg.
-The leisurely 40 minute original was somewhat long in its capacity as a "filler" between feature films in the days when a ticket bought an A movie and a B-movie.
-It was rereleased as a 15 minute film entitled Dockers at Work in 1953.
+Berth 24 (also known as Hull Docks; re-released as Dockers at Work) is a 1950 British documentary film produced by British Transport Films and directed by J. B. Holmes.
+The screenplay was by Montagu Slater.
+The musical score is by John Greenwood.
+The film concerns Hull Docks and specifically the unloading and reloading of a ship, the SS Bravo, heading back to Gothenburg.
+The 44-minute original was somewhat long in its capacity as a "filler" between feature films in the days when a ticket bought an A movie and a B-movie; it was re-released in 1953 as a 15-minute film entitled Dockers at Work.

-The documentary was broadcast in UK on 25 February 2021 on Talking Pictures TV.
+It was broadcast in the UK on 25 February 2021 on Talking Pictures TV.